Abhishek-NowPurchase/nowDesign/now-design/packages/template/src/leftPanel/README.md

 # LeftPanel Template Component

-A reusable sidebar navigation template component that provides a consistent layout for filtering and navigation using the AccordionSelectableListContainer from the molecules package.
+A reusable left panel navigation template component that provides a consistent layout for filtering and navigation using the AccordionSelectableListContainer from the molecules package.

 ## Overview